Seceventspen/Alternativesec/_posts/2017-11-29-WiFi-Overview-&-Testing-Refresher.md

 ![cap2hccap](/images/WiFi/cap2hccapx.png)

 Now you can use Hashcat to attempt to crack the WPA/WPA2 handshake using more targeted cracking methods i.e. rule based cracking, though this is beyond the scope of this writeup.
-Needless to say that using Hashcat with rules and a specified password mask would be a lot quicker that using a generic password list!
+Needless to say that using Hashcat with rules and a specified password mask would be a lot quicker that using a generic password list and Aircrack-ng's built in cracking tool unless the target device employed a poor password policy!

 **Summary**